Karl Jaspers Forum, Target Article 16, 16 March 1999

 admitting the existence of only the supreme mind?"
 V. V. Raman

 asks.
-Well, there is nothing wrong in mere imagination, and
+Well, there is nothing wrong in mere imagination; one is free to invent myths and tales of gods or demons, or the

 absolute idea, or the world's soul... or anything.
 The